Test in production without watermarks.

 package is shown in the screenshot below.

-We can also extract text from PDF files with the help of the IronPDF libraries.
+It is possible to extract text from PDF files with the help of the IronPDF libraries.
 IronPDF offers a number of text extraction methods.
 The first method entails retrieving the entire page's content as a single string.
 The second strategy entails going over the content page by page, beginning with the first page.
 Existing PDF files can be investigated using the IronPDF library.
 The snippet of code that follows shows how to use IronPDF to inspect live PDF files.

-We have two options for extracting information from a PDF:
+There are two options for extracting information from a PDF:

 The example code supplied below shows how to obtain data from a PDF file using the page number.

-from ironpdf import *
+from ironpdf import PdfDocument

 pdf = PdfDocument.FromFile('F:\\PDF\\Extract.pdf')

-# # Extract text from PDF document
+# Extract text from the first page of the PDF document

 all_text = pdf.ExtractTextFromPage(0)

-for _data in all_text.split('\n'):
+for line in all_text.split('\n'):

 The code snippet shows how to read a PDF file and build a PDF object using the FromFile